yougotwill/session-desktop/tools/README.md

-When a CrowdIn PR is made to update the localizations the [./localization/crowdInPostInstall.sh](./localization/crowdInPostImport.sh) - This script processes the imported files by running the following scripts:
+When a CrowdIn PR is made to update the localizations the [./localization/crowdInPostInstall.sh](./localization/crowdInPostImport.sh) - This script processes the imported files by running the following script:

-- [./util/sortJson.py](./util/sortJson.py) - This script sorts a json file and is run for all `messages.json` files located in `./_locales/`.
 - [./localization/generateLocales.py](./localization/generateLocales.py) - This script generates the TypeScript type
   definitions [locales.ts](../ts/localization/locales.ts).
 This script also validates the dynamic variables in each locale file and flags any errors.